-China is the most important trade partner for the Australian wool industry, accounting for 76% of Australia's wool exports, and more than 90% of Australia's sheepskin exports.
+China is the most important trading partner for the Australian wool industry, accounting for 80-85% of Australia's wool exports, and more than 90% of Australia's sheepskin exports.

-Due to established

-Free Trade Agreements,

-Australian raw wool and many

-forms of wool products can be

-exported tariff-free to China,

-Hong Kong, Japan, Korea, Thailand

-and the US, among others.
+Due to established Free Trade Agreements, Australian raw wool and many forms of wool products can be exported tariff-free to China, Hong Kong, India, Japan, Korea, Thailand and the US, among others.